-Both steps provide financial support for services from Qualified Business Consultants (PDF, 186.1 KB), who are preapproved by the B.C.
+Both steps provide financial support for services from Qualified Business Consultants (PDF), who are preapproved by the B.C.
 Ministry of Agriculture.

 The Agriculture Opportunities Assessment provides up to $5,000 to be paid to a Qualified Business Consultant to complete a feasibility assessment of agricultural development options and/or business planning functions related to agriculture.

 Assessments could include:

 - Providing a suite of agricultural options with economic analysis

 - Identifying enterprises with the highest likelihood to succeed